 - Tomato and onion - Add freshness and form the base of the curry.
 Use a beefsteak tomato or anything similar, and a yellow or white onion.

 - Spices - Jeera, or cumin seeds, impart a lot of warm earthy flavors to curries.
 Substitute with a ½ teaspoon of ground cumin but the seeds are more traditional to Indian cuisine.
-You'll want to make sure the cumin seeds bloom in the oil for a minute so that it's super flavorful.
-They'll start to dance in the oil when it's time to add onion.
 The chili powder, coriander powder, turmeric, and garam masala are in just about every Indian dish and are great additions to your pantry if you're getting into Indian cooking.
 The hardest thing to find may be asafoetida, or hing, which can be purchased at an Indian grocery store.
 You'll want to be careful that it doesn't have too many additives, just gum and flour at the most.
 It adds strong notes of garlic and onion, but is ultimately optional.